 It’s rare to come across an organisation that hasn’t contemplated digital transformation in some form.
-Even though digitisation began in society and business in the late 1930s when the first digital computer was conceived, it wasn’t until the early 2010s that digital transformation took hold.
+Even though digitisation began in the late 1930s with the first digital computer, it wasn’t until the early 2010s that digital transformation became mainstream.

 Although a simple term, “digital transformation” has generated many interpretations: Some say it is the digitisation of processes in an enterprise, others say it is the increased delivery of value to customers, yet others say it as a complete re-evaluation of a company’s values.

 Interpretations aside, the consensus is that successful digital transformation entails successful business outcomes.
-Deloitte reports that a sizable proportion (45%) of digitally mature companies have experienced “industry-leading” growths in revenue.
+Deloitte, for one, reports that a sizable proportion (45%) of digitally mature companies have experienced “industry-leading” growths in revenue.

-Business transformation is not a new concept.
+Business transformation isn’t a new concept.
 Companies have always sought to adapt and grow.
-But the sheer pace of development in emerging technologies such as Cloud, Big Data, 5G, Artificial Intelligence, and the Internet of Things is creating its own challenges.
+But the sheer pace of growth in emerging technologies such as cloud, big data, 5G, artificial intelligence, and the internet of things is creating its own challenges.

-Indeed, 70% of digital transformations fail to meet their objectives.
-The challenges don’t stop there.
-Even though the vast majority of organisations recognise the disruptive nature of digital transformations, 87% feel they don’t have the right leadership to make them happen.
+Indeed, 70% of digital transformations don’t meet their objectives.
+The challenges don’t stop there either.
+Even though most organisations recognise the value of digital transformations, 87% feel they don’t have the right leadership to make them happen.

-In this article, we will define digital transformation, explore its benefits and challenges, and explore ways companies and organisations can engage in successful business transformation programmes.
+In this article, we’ll define digital transformation, explore its benefits and challenges, and explore ways organisations can engage in successful business transformation programmes.